polkadot-developers/substrate-docs/content/md/en/docs/test/benchmark.md

 The `production` profile applies various compiler optimizations.
 These optimizations slow down the compilation process _a lot_.
-If you are just testing things out and don't need final numbers, use `--release` instead.
+If you are just testing things out and don't need final numbers, use the `--release` command-line option instead of the `production` profile.

 ## Running benchmarks

 After you have compiled a node binary with benchmarks enabled, you need to execute the benchmarks.
-If you used the `production` profile to compile the node, you can list the available benchmarks by running the following command i:
+If you used the `production` profile to compile the node, you can list the available benchmarks by running the following command:

 ```bash
 ./target/production/node-template benchmark pallet --list